Info: I do not own this machine anymore, therefore my ability to answer your questions is limited.

 If you happen to own one that runs off of 12V, just connect GND and VCC to an unused fan headers corresponding pins and then connect the OUT pin to the TACH pins of all of the unused fan headers.
 Just make sure that you do a proper soldering job so you don’t short/destroy anything.

 And there you have it.
-My machine is now running much quieter, the thermal performance is measurably better and it is easier to service, all in all.
+My machine is now running much quieter, no gurgling from the liquid cooling pump, the thermal performance is measurably better, no water cooling failure possible anymore and it is easier to service, all in all.
 My CPUs are idling at ~30°C (86°F) and ~32°C (90°F, ambient room temperature of 20°C, 68° F) at the minimum fan speed setting.
 Under prolonging synthetic load on all cores the temperatures never rise above 63°C (145°F), thermal throttling never becomes an issue.

 UPDATE: Now that it is summer in Germany I once again took a close look at the temperatures.
 Nothing changed that much.
 Ambient room temperature has risen to 25° C (77° F), idle temperatures have risen to 33°C and 35°C (91°F and 95°F respectively), synthetic prolonging loads result in temperatures rising to about 68°C – which is still not a concern since Intel specifies a maximum TCASE-Temperature of 72°C and I won’t be running synthetic loads over a long time anyway.
 And if I do run some memory/CPU-intense workloads, these get load balanced anyway and never stress the CPU that much.
 So nothing to worry about.
 CPUs never stop single-core turboing to 3.95 GHz, all-core turbo of 3.6 GHz never gets throttled.